sunilitggu/relation_extraction_in_clinical_text/README.md

 # relation_extraction_in_clinical_text

-This code is for relation extraction among clinical entities in text though convolution neural neteork.
+This is a code for "Relation extraction from clinical texts using domain invariant convolutional neural network".
+BioNLP at ACL-2016, Berlin, Germany, Aug-2016

 Dependencies: Python 2.7, Tensorflow, Numpy, nltk, sklearn